LibreEdu/IFT2015-H21/lindenmayer/readme.txt

   years)
 - maximum age: 100

-If there is only one parameter (the population), then the duration of the simulation corresponds to ten times the size of the population.

 For the output, we have for the first part an output in the form :
 Year Population